paypal/squbs/docs/bootstrap.md

    This webContext must be a lowercase alphanumeric string without any slash ('/') character
 2. The route - A Spray route according to the
    [Spray documentation](http://spray.io/documentation/1.2.0/spray-routing/key-concepts/routes/).

+Service metadata is declared in META-INF/squbs-meta.conf as shown in the following example.

 ```
 cube-name = org.squbs.bottlesvc